 It’s also important to consider and maintain the integrity of the intestinal lining as the junctions within it are responsible for regulating nutrient absorption.
 The presence of oxidative stress and inflammation has been shown to promote ‘loosening’ of the junctions which is otherwise commonly referred to as ‘leaky gut’.
 Reduce risk of inflammation in the gut by nurturing a thriving gut microbiome.

 Ultimately, for most, consuming more than adequate amounts of iron isn’t a challenge.
-Yet with such high rates of inadequacy it suggests the attention needs to be elsewhere – attention needs to be placed on the practices being done around consumption to support optimal digestion and absorption.
+Yet with such high rates of inadequacy it suggests the attention needs to be elsewhere – attention needs to be placed treating the true root cause of the low iron.

-In certain situations, there may be reason to supplement with iron.
-For two reasons I always recommend working with a practitioner on your supplement regime:
+As a general rule I don’t recommended synthetic iron supplements, however in certain situations, there may be reason to supplement with iron.
+I always recommend working with a practitioner to determine the right supplement and dosing regime to suit your specific needs.

 Please leave your comments below or get in touch should you wish to get started with a complimentary 15 minute consultation.